Modern-Prometheus-AI/Neuroca/docs/index.md

 # NeuroCognitive Architecture (NCA)

-Welcome to the official documentation for the NeuroCognitive Architecture (NCA) - a biologically-inspired cognitive framework that enhances Large Language Models with human-like memory systems, health dynamics, and adaptive cognitive processes.
+Welcome to the official documentation for the NeuroCognitive Architecture (NCA) - a biologically-inspired cognitive framework designed to give Large Language Models (LLMs) **persistent, dynamic, and human-like memory**.

-## Overview

-The NeuroCognitive Architecture (NCA) is a comprehensive framework that implements a three-tiered memory system, cognitive control mechanisms, and health dynamics inspired by human cognition.
-By integrating these components with modern Language Models, NCA enables more contextually aware, adaptive, and human-like AI systems.
+## Beyond Retrieval - Enabling Automatic Memory

+NeuroCognitive Architecture (NCA) represents a fundamental shift away from common techniques like Retrieval-Augmented Generation (RAG), GraphRAG, PathRAG, and similar approaches.
+While those methods enhance LLMs by using external tools to **retrieve** information from vector databases or knowledge graphs at query time to augment a limited context window, **NCA enables the LLM itself to genuinely remember...** and not just remember, but remember persistently.

+Instead of relying on external lookups, NCA integrates a **dynamic, multi-tiered internal memory system** (Working, Episodic, Semantic) inspired by human cognition.
+Information isn't just fetched; it's processed, consolidated, prioritized, and even decays naturally over time based on relevance and interaction frequency, all managed by automatic background cognitive processes.

+This allows an LLM equipped with NCA to:

+* **Organically Recall Context:** Access relevant past interactions, learned facts, user preferences, and evolving goals without explicit retrieval calls.
+* **Learn and Adapt:** Truly evolve its understanding over time based on its "experiences" stored within its memory system.
+* **Maintain Coherence:** Overcome the limitations of fixed context windows, enabling stable, long-term conversational understanding and task execution.

+In essence, NCA focuses on building **intrinsic memory capabilities**, allowing the model to simply *remember*, rather than augmenting it with external data retrieval tools.
+This core memory function is supported by integrated cognitive control mechanisms and health dynamics, creating a more adaptive and contextually aware AI system.

 ## Key Features